connorslade/sdr-workshop/projects/fm-project/README.md

     return samples * np.exp(2j * np.pi * frequency * t)
 ```

-You pass it a `numpy` sample array and a frequency and it will retuen a new array that has been frequency shifted.
+You pass it a sample array and a frequency and it will return a new array that has been frequency shifted.

 <details>
 <summary>Hint</summary>